 Getting a job implies that you and your employer are bonded by a contract.
 There is a case of wrongful termination in case you get fired before the timeframe of your contract.
 Of course, this applies in the event of you being fired for an invalid reason.

 In case of a person getting fired based on her race, gender, orientation, age, physically challenged, country, anti-discrimination laws can be availed for justice.
 Also, termination for illegal reasons includes marital status, pregnancy, or personal beliefs.
 Actually, these laws mandate employers to maintain good records so that they can prove that the said termination wasn’t discrimination based.

 If you got fired for demanding a sales incentive, it would be considered as an act of breaking faith and fairness.

 4. There Was A Violation Of Public Policy

-Public policy allows you to avail leave for voting, spending time with your family, and so on, same applies for refusing to commit illegal act.
+Public policy allows you to avail leave for voting, spending time with your family, and so on, the same applies for refusing to commit an illegal act.
 Federal laws protect you from being fired for the aforementioned reasons.
-It gets a bit complicated for whistle-blowing but still the law has got you covered.
+It gets a bit complicated for whistle-blowing but still, the law has got you covered.

 5. An Act Of Retaliation Was Committed By The Employer

 Raising safety concerns and demanding equal opportunity can’t be reasons for firing someone.
-Federal Occupation Safety and Health Act prevent from doing that.
+Federal Occupation Safety and Health Act (OSHA) prevents an employer from doing that.

 Steps To Be Taken In The Event Of Illegal Termination